reboot-dev/kcd-texas-2025/README.md

-# Reboot Bank - KDC Texas 2025
+# Reboot Bank - KCD Texas 2025

 For the impatient: